raspberrypilearning/networking-lessons/lesson-4/lesson.md

-# Domain Name System (DNS)
+# Lesson 4 - Domain Name System (DNS)

 In this lesson, the students will use the Raspberry Pi to learn about the Domain Name System (DNS) on an isolated network.

 ## Introduction